Brownfield Land Register

 The Register must be kept in two parts:

-- Part 1 comprises all sites categorised as Previously Developed Land (PDL), which have been assessed to be suitable, available and achievable for residential development according to the criteria set out in the Regulations.
+- Part 1 - A list of all the brownfield sites categorised as Previously Developed Land (PDL), which are considered suitable, available and achievable for residential-led development.

-The Brownfield Land Register 2018 is available for download from data.gov.uk.
+The Brownfield Land Register 2022/23 is available for download below.

 In order to be entered onto the Brownfield Land Register, sites must be: